 - One mature oak tree can support up to 500 different species of UK wildlife

 The UK is currently one of Europe’s least wooded countries, and the need to change that has become a hot topic in recent years.
 Trees are a key tool in the fight against climate change, as providing an answer to the ecological emergency through the vital habitat for thousands of wildlife species.

-But that’s not all trees can do — they can also keep us healthy, strengthen the agriculture industry, and even boost the economy.
+But that’s not all trees can do — they have far-reaching benefits in keeping us healthy, strengthening the agriculture industry, and even boosting the economy.
 In this article, we’ll take you through some of the best reasons to consider planting trees on your land.

 When talking through the reasons to plant trees, there’s only one place to start — climate change.
 As a tree grows, it takes in carbon dioxide emissions from the atmosphere in a process known as carbon sequestration.
-And the carbon isn’t only absorbed.
+And the greenhouse gas emissions are not only absorbed.
 It stays locked in the trees whether they’re left standing or are felled for timber.

-The entire woodland ecosystem contributes to this carbon storage, including leaves, roots, dead wood and the soil itself all play a role in staving off the climate emergency.
+The entire woodland ecosystem contributes to this carbon storage, leaves, roots, dead wood and the soil itself all play a role in staving off the climate emergency.
 According to the Woodland Trust, one hectare of young wood can store more than 400 tonnes of carbon — about the same as that produced by a single flight from London to Istanbul.

-But storing carbon isn’t the only way woodlands can help the environment.
-Trees play a major role in preventing soil erosion, as their roots help water to drain properly into the ground.
-This in turn stops pollutants from being washed into water sources and reduces flood risks.
-In fact, the value of UK trees as flood protection has been estimated at £6.5 billion.
+But combatting the use of fossil fuels isn’t the only way woodland creation projects can help the environment.
+Trees play a major role in preventing soil erosion, as their roots improve water quality by helping water drain properly.
+This in turn stops pollutants from being washed into water sources and provides flood mitigation.
+In fact, the value of UK trees as flood water protection has been estimated at £6.5 billion.

-Tree planting does not only limit the effects of climate change, in the UK, ancient woodland acts as a network of habitats also supports more species than any other land habitat.
-But the decrease in woodland cover means one in ten of those species are at risk of extinction.
+Tree planting does not only limit the effects of climate change, in the UK, ancient woodland acts as a network of habitats also supports more species than any other wildlife habitat.
+But the decrease in woodland cover and woodland habitats means one in ten of those species are at risk of extinction.
 This is bad news for us as well, as those species include pollinating birds and insects that are essential to agriculture.

-The good news is a little can go a long way to improving things here.
-One mature oak tree can support up to 500 different species of UK wildlife, so you don’t have to plant an entire forest to do your bit for biodiversity, planting just a single tree can go a long way for woodland habitats.
+One of the benefits of woodland creation is a little can go a long way to improving things here.
+One mature oak tree can support up to 500 different species of UK wildlife.
+So you don’t have to plant hectares of trees to do your bit for biodiversity, planting just a single tree can go a long way for woodland habitats.

 If you’re a private landowner, then planting trees can have a host of economic benefits.

-First, harvesting your own woodfuel timber can help keep your heating costs down while also reducing your carbon footprint.
+First, harvesting your own woodfuel timber from individual trees can help keep your heating costs down while also reducing your carbon footprint.

 Second, you can also grow timber to sell to the construction industry.
 The demand for quality timber for construction has increased in recent years, as its manufacture produces far fewer carbon emissions than materials like steel or concrete.